SEFWHITE-Dev/Front-Page/README.md

 **Refund and dispute policy:** </br>
 In compliance with the distribution platform used to provide Video Games, </br>
 refunds and disputes must be handled through said platforms. </br>
-Example: A game release on the Google Play Store under Sho_GD, complies with</br>
-the Play Store's refund and dispute policy, however Sho_GD will not be able to provide the refund themselves.</br>
+Example: A game release on the Google Play Store under Sho_GD, </br> complies with the Play Store's refund and dispute policy, however Sho_GD will not be able to provide the refund themselves.</br>
 Please refer to that Store front's customer support for any enquiries.</br>